DETAILED ACTION

 Regarding claim 3, Yamamori discloses the invention as set forth in claim 1, wherein the sensor is a gas composition sensor ([0009]).

-Regarding claim 5, Yamamori discloses the invention as set forth in claim 1, wherein each of the first and second sensor windows have an interior surface and an exterior surface (it would be well understood by one of ordinary skill in the art that both windows 17 have an exterior surface – in contact with associated light transmitter and light receiver – and an interior surface – in fluid contact with expiratory gases flowing through attachment portion 4 via nasal tubes 6; Figs. 1 and 3).
+Regarding claim 5, Yamamori discloses the invention as set forth in claim 1, wherein each of the first sensor window and second sensor window windows have an interior surface and an exterior surface (it would be well understood by one of ordinary skill in the art that both windows 17 have an exterior surface – in contact with associated light transmitter and light receiver – and an interior surface – in fluid contact with expiratory gases flowing through attachment portion 4 via nasal tubes 6; Figs. 1 and 3).

-Regarding claim 6, Yamamori discloses the invention as set forth in claim 5, wherein the sensor (5; Fig. 1) is mounted relative to the sensor portion of the respiratory mask (5 is mounted relative to 4, see Fig. 1 and 3) with the transmitter disposed adjacent to the exterior surface of the first sensor window and the receiver disposed adjacent to the exterior surface of the second sensor window (see [0033] and Figs. 1 and 3, where the transmitter and receiver are located on outer surfaces of windows 17, hence it would be readily understood by one of ordinary skill in the art that the light transmitter can be disposed adjacent to the exterior surface of a first window 17 and the light receiver can be disposed adjacent to the exterior surface of a second window 17).
+Regarding claim 6, Yamamori discloses the invention as set forth in claim 5, wherein the sensor (5; Fig. 1) is mounted relative to the sensor portion (5 is mounted relative to 4, see Fig. 1 and 3) with the transmitter disposed adjacent to the exterior surface of the first sensor window and the receiver disposed adjacent to the exterior surface of the second sensor window (see [0033] and Figs. 1 and 3, where the transmitter and receiver are located on outer surfaces of windows 17, hence it would be readily understood by one of ordinary skill in the art that the light transmitter can be disposed adjacent to the exterior surface of a first window 17 and the light receiver can be disposed adjacent to the exterior surface of a second window 17).

-Regarding claim 7, Yamamori discloses the invention as set forth in claim 6, wherein the sensor (5; Fig. 1) comprises a housing (housing of sensor, see Fig. 1) which accommodates the transmitter and the receiver (housing of sensor 5 accommodates the light transmitter and light receiver; Fig. 1; [0033]), and the portion of the housing that accommodates the transmitter and the portion of the housing that accommodates the receiver both project outwardly of the remainder of the housing (see Annotated Fig. 1 below), such that the transmitter is disposed adjacent to the exterior surface of the first sensor window and the receiver is disposed adjacent to the exterior surface of the second sensor window (see claim 6 above).
+Regarding claim 7, Yamamori discloses the invention as set forth in claim 6, wherein the sensor (5; Fig. 1) comprises a housing (housing of sensor, see Fig. 1) which accommodates the transmitter and the receiver (housing of sensor 5 accommodates the light transmitter and light receiver; Fig. 1; [0033]), and a portion of the housing that accommodates the transmitter and a portion of the housing that accommodates the receiver both project outwardly of the remainder of the housing (see Annotated Fig. 1 below), such that the transmitter is disposed adjacent to the exterior surface of the first sensor window and the receiver is disposed adjacent to the exterior surface of the second sensor window (see claim 6 above).

 PNG